Parul-Saini8/assignment-4/README.md

 # assignment-4
-# POPOAPP - Chat Application
+# ParulSainiChat - Chat Application

-POPOAPP is a simple chat application built using Hosted Blazor WebAssembly and SignalR.
+ParulSainiChat is a simple chat application built using Hosted Blazor WebAssembly and SignalR.
 It allows users to send and receive messages in real-time.

 ## Getting Started

-Follow the steps below to set up and run the POPOAPP chat application on your local machine.
+Follow the steps below to set up and run the ParulSainiChat chat application on your local machine.

 ### Prerequisites